hyungmogu/udacity-microservice-helm-chart/README.md

 3. `kubectl` - run commands against a Kubernetes cluster
 4. `helm` - apply Helm Charts to a Kubernetes cluster
 5. `AWS CLI` - For uploading image to Amazon ECR and provisoning Amazon Kubernetes Cluster using EKSCTL
+6. `psql` - For seeding and uploading data to Kubernetes PostgreSQL database.

 #### Remote Resources
 1. AWS CodeBuild - build Docker images remotely